wilzwert/symfony-project-starter/README.md

 ## Usage

+### Requirements

+Your host system must have a usable Docker environment :

+- Windows host : Docker Desktop (WSL 2)
+- Linux : docker, docker compose

+I'm not sure what versions are needed but this project has been tested with Docker Desktop >= 4.49 (Windows) and docker >= 28.5 in Pop!_OS.

-If you wish to use this project as a "Symfony starter", you have some configuration to do.
+If you wish to use this project as a "Symfony starter", you also have some configuration to do.

 ### Docker